pinnoto/mira/README.md

     - `date`: String, a timestamp of when the book was released. (to be deprecated)
     - `cover`: String, directory within the EPUB of the book's cover image
     - `directory`: String, directory of the EPUB file

+    - `failedParse`: String, in some cases parsing an EPUB may fail, which is when this item is created listing the name of the faulty file in question

 ### `/user_info`
 [WIP]